k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 ## Bootstrapping

-The bootstrap is a statistical approach for assessing the accuracy of estimates that consists of analyzing replicates of the original data.
+The bootstrap is a statistical approach for assessing the accuracy of any estimation (continuous parameters or clades in a tree); it consists of analyzing replicates of the original data.
 Its use in phylogenetic inference was introduced by Felsenstein ([1985](https://doi.org/10.1111/j.1558-5646.1985.tb00420.x)) to assess "confidence" for each clade in a tree.
 More specifically, in each of $N$ cycles ($N$ = 100 or 1000), the algorithm samples sites with replacement from the original alignment until the original number of sites is reached.
 A tree is estimated from each replicate, and the proportion of times that each clade is inferred provides a measure for its support.
+The support values are usually placed in the maximum likelihood tree.

-The following code allows to infer a tree and estimate branch supports:
+The following code allows to infer a tree and estimate branch supports in a single run:

 ```sh
 ./raxmlHPC -s <input> -n boot -m GTRGAMMA -f a -N 100 -p -x <random number> -x <random number>